Icebergs floating in Jokulsarlon Glacier Lagoon in Iceland.

 Hiking sneakers:

 We all have Salomon hiking sneakers.
-The exact models have very limited availability now, but try Salomon, Amazon or REI websites and search for “Salomon trail running shoes”.
-Then wait for a sale!
-We have Salomon Outbound Prism and Alphacross.
+The exact models have very limited availability now, but search for waterproof trail running shoes and take a look.

 Whichever trail runners or hiking shoes you choose to buy, please make sure they are waterproof and have soles with good traction.
 There is nothing worse than wet feet during a hike!